PingYenChen/PowerBIProject-BikeSalesDashboard/README.md

 The dataset and dashboard design is entirely credited to Udemy Course:Microsoft Power BI Desktop for Business Intelligence (https://www.udemy.com/course/microsoft-power-bi-up-running-with-power-bi-desktop/), instructed by Mavan Analytic and Chris Dutton.
 This is the course I enrolled for learning Power BI Desktop.
 Highly recommend to anyone interested in learning Power BI.

-The dashboard design is to assist the bike company to monitor order, revenue and return decomposed by each product, cusomter and also time trend.
+The dashboard design is to assist the bike company to monitor order, revenue and return decomposed by each product, customer and also changes over time.

 ## Step involved in building dashboard
 1. Loaded all the tables into power bi, renamed tables as either lookup tables or data table based on the table informtation.